jermspeaks/christmas-adventure/sections/section-31.md

 "I'm sorry," you said, your voice barely a whisper.
 "I thought I could do it alone.
 I thought I didn't need help."

-The Memory Keeper's light was dimming now, its power drained by the chaotic release.
+The Keepsake Keeper's light was dimming now, its power drained by the chaotic release.
 "The magic is free," it said, its voice weak and sad.
 "But it's not right.
 It's not balanced.
 Without the guardian's connection, without working together, the magic is... broken.
 It will cause chaos wherever it goes, overwhelming some places and leaving others empty."

 You looked at Kvothe, at the devastation in their eyes.
 "I was wrong," they said quietly.
 "But so were you.
 The magic was never meant to be controlled by one person.
 It needs balance.
 It needs connection.
 It needs people working together."